 He is a member of the Arthroscopy Association of North America, as well as a member of both the American Orthopaedic Society for Sports Medicine and the American Academy of Orthopaedic Surgeons.
 Dr. McCarty has received numerous awards throughout his education and training, including election to Phi Beta Kappa, Alpha Omega Alpha and the Harvard Medical School Resident Teaching Award.
 In addition, Dr. McCarty routinely serves as a faculty member for lectures hosted by the American Academy of Orthopaedic Surgeons in Rosemount, Ill.
 He also serves as one of Minnesota’s three members of the American Orthopaedic Society for Sports Medicine’s Council of Delegates.

 J. Patrick Smith, MD

-Board-certified orthopedic surgeon, J. Patrick Smith, earned his medical degree from the University of Minnesota Medical School and completed his orthopaedic residency at the University of Minnesota.
+Board-certified orthopedic surgeon J. Patrick Smith, MD earned his medical degree from the University of Minnesota Medical School and completed his orthopaedic residency at the University of Minnesota.
 Since that time he has specialized in sports medicine and adult reconstructive surgery, particularly of the knee.
-He is an active member of the AOSSM, (American Orthopaedic Society for Sports Medicine).
+He is an active member of the AOSSM (American Orthopaedic Society for Sports Medicine).
 Dr. Smith also served as the fellowship program director in years past and continues to teach within the program.